PFAS and Drinking Water

 · Hastings Monitoring Results in Hastings Municipal Wells

-We’re here to keep you informed and to keep our water safe.
+The City of Hastings is here to keep you informed and to keep your water safe.

 Sign up to our News and Notices